snap-one/docs-driverworks-xml/source/includes/30_actions/_1-ACTIONS.md

 `<actions></actions>`

-The Actions XML elements are used to define programming which is specific a driver’s initial installation and configuration.
-Typically, the functionality provided through Actions is one-time setup configuration and not required for ongoing driver use.
+The Actions XML elements are used to define driver configuration elements that are executable.
+You’ll notice many similarities between Actions and Properties.
+However, Actions differ in that many rely upon corresponding LUA code to accomplish their goal.

 For a list of supported Action types and how they can assist with driver configuration, please see the [Actions][1] section of the DriverWorks Fundamentals Guide.